christhai21/cv/README.md

 ## 🏆 Awards
 **Science Olympiad (2023 - Present)**
-- **1st Place** for Detector Building: Building a redox meter with a salt bridge that measures the salinity of unknown NaCl solutions in ppm
+- **1st Place** for <a href="https://www.duosmium.org/results/2024-03-02_nCA_sacramento_regional_c/">Detector Building</a>: Building a redox meter with a salt bridge that measures the salinity of unknown NaCl solutions in ppm
-- **2x 2nd Place** for Electric Vehicle: Designed and built a robot with brushless motor and ESC to travel a given distance as fast as possible (scored within 1 cm of target)
+- **2x 2nd Place** for <a href="https://www.duosmium.org/results/2025-03-01_nCA_sacramento_regional_c/">Electric Vehicle</a>: Designed and built a robot with brushless motor and ESC to travel a given distance as fast as possible (scored within 1 cm of target)
-- **7th Place @ Stanford Invitational** for Robot Tour: Designed and calibrated a robot to move along a 4x5 track with extreme accuracy to reach a target square while passing through gates for points in a specific order with the most efficient route while also getting as close to a target time as possible.
+- **8th Place @ <a href="https://www.duosmium.org/results/2025-02-01_stanford_invitational_c/">Stanford Invitational</a>** for Robot Tour: Designed and calibrated a robot to move along a 4x5 track with extreme accuracy to reach a target square while passing through gates for points in a specific order with the most efficient route while also getting as close to a target time as possible.
 - **National Semifinals Qualifier: CyberPatriots**, 2023
 - **AMC 10** Mathematics: top scorer & qualifier for advancement to the AIME